 Through reading, discussion, and small group activities, students learn about three relatively unknown women in the civil rights movement: Diane Nash, Virginia Durr, and Claudette Colvin.

-This brief activity marks Women's History Month by exploring a key phrase in the women's movement during the 1960s and 70s.
-Also see this Women's History Month activity.
+In this brief activity, students explore a key phrase in the women's movement during the 1960s and 70s.

 This brief activity focuses on the African American girl who refused to give up her seat on the bus, months before Rosa Parks touched off the 1955 Montgomery Bus Boycott.
 Please also see the segment about Colvin in this Teachable Moment lesson.